jump directly to content.

 What is a virus

-Virus is a strand of DNA or RNA, consisting of a nucleic acid wrapped in a thin coat of protein.
-It is a very infectious that multiplies itself only within the cells of the living hosts.
+Virus is a strand of DNA or RNA, consisting of nucleic acid wrapped in a thin coat of protein.
+It is very infectious that multiplies itself only within the cells of the living hosts.

-Symptoms of viral disease
+Signs and symptoms of viral disease

 Leaf curl causes the leaf margin to roll either inward or upward and is rather stiff with yellowish margin.
 The leaves become thicker than normal, with leathery texture.

-Mosaic causes the normal green color of leaves to become mottled with light green, yellow, yellow-orange, or white irregularly shaped patches.
+nMosaic causes the normal green color of leaves to become mottled with light green, yellow, yellow-orange, or white irregularly shaped patches.
 If often results in the yellowing of the plants (chlorosis).

 Ring spot causes ring of pale or yellow spots on the leaves.